beta-robots/ensenso_nx/README.md

 $ rosservice call /ensenso_nx/ensenso_server "dense_cloud: false exposure: 0"
 ```

+4. Open an rqt window for dynamic reconfigure and change parameters and mode in runtime.

 ### Troubleshooting
 - The IDS application nxView shows 3D realtime data, and allows to manage all parameters involved in the stereo computation.
 ```shell